yduf/yduf.github.io/_posts/2017-06-03-History-of-build-system.md

 Mixing description of build inside the build, make them non portable (when moving to an other compiler for ex).

+Make concept had give birth to a lot tools, trying to improve it or extends it in some ways.

 Pros:
 - very simple concept and low learning curve